yoyoyeahyoyo/idle-screentime-monitor-mac/README.md

 # idle-screentime-monitor-mac
 Intel Mac idle screentime script
 May not work on your computer.
 Records active activity, idle activity, sleep activity.
 Useful for tracking working hours.
-I have no idea if it would work on other Mac models
+I have no idea if it would work on other Mac models.
+It saves log files